Audio Performance of Canon 5D Mark II Camera

-- The 5DII’s on-board audio recorder can no trouble recording SMTPE time code when fed to the External Mic Input.
+- The 5DII's on-board audio recorder has no trouble recording SMTPE time code when fed to the External Mic Input.

 - 120 Hz - 20 kHz, referenced to 1 kHz, - 3 dB @ 120 Hz, -0.5 dB @ 20 kHz

 In practice, the external input on the 5DII is serviceable, and good results can be obtained if care is taken to feed it a signal approaching full scale.
 Pro video cameras generally have more dynamic range and more full-bandwidth frequency response.
 The absence of any return audio or real-time headphone output can make recording to camera a bit risky for highly critical applications.
 While level meters are available, there is no confidence monitoring if a cable is going bad or if a wireless hop is getting an RF hit or drop-out.